Energy prices can fluctuate on a regular basis.

 - Climate Change Levy (CCL) – Specifically for businesses, this levy is designed to encourage businesses to improve their energy efficiency and reduce their carbon footprint.
 This varies with the amount of energy that your business uses.

-There are a number of factors that affect the price of business gas.
+There are a number of factors that affect business gas prices.

 The remaining non-commodity costs can fluctuate depending on issues such as government priorities, transportation costs and changes to third-party charges.